gthompson/flovopy/README.md

 ## 🤝 Acknowledgments

-FLOVOpy is developed at the University of South Florida as part of the Florida Virtual Volcano Observatory (FLO-VO) initiative, with contributions from volcano seismologists, geophysicists, and observatory partners across the Caribbean and the Americas.
+FLOVOpy is developed by Glenn Thompson at the University of South Florida as part of the Florida Virtual Volcano Observatory (FLO-VO) initiative, based on operational codes formerly developed at the Montserrat Volcano Observatory, Alaska Volcano Observatory, Alaska Earthquake Center, and the University of Alaska Fairbanks Geophysical Institute.